Introduction to Dubai Visas

 Investor Visa

-- Eligibility: Mainland or Free Zone company owners with minimum capital investment
+- Eligibility: Mainland or Free Zone company owners with minimum capital investment.
+The Investor Visa is part of Dubai’s strategy to attract foreign investment and promote economic growth.

 - Duration: Usually 3–6 years, renewable